-This family-friendly ski resort is worth the extra drive from Denver, and it has sweet surprises both on and off the mountain.
+This family-friendly ski resort has sweet surprises both on & off the mountain.

 Beaver Creek’s motto is “Not Exactly Roughing It,” and you’ll undoubtedly feel pampered from start to finish.
 The resort has 24 lifts serving more than 1,800 acres.
 With more than half the terrain being either beginner or immediate trails, you’ll find the entire family can find something to please their skis or boards.
 If you’re learning, Beaver Creek boasts the “Ivy League of Ski Schools” for kids and adults.
 For the tiny ones not yet ready for the slopes, the resort has a day care for kids up to 6 years old but be sure to make reservations in advance.

 KidTripster Tip: If you need a pick-me-up during the day, head to the top of Strawberry Park Express lift and hit the Candy Cabin.
 This vintage candy shop has everything from old-fashioned soda to bulk candy.
 Kids love it, and if you pack some candy in your jacket, the sweet treats can last all day long.

 Photo courtesy: Jack Affleck